 Ride-hailing Apps in Vietnam

 The more time you spend in Vietnam the more you’ll notice all the colorful uniforms of the local Grab, Go Viet, and Be motorbike drivers.
 While Grab and Be both have car services, GoJek is a motorbike-only service.
+All the rides are very reasonably priced and you should expect to pay cash every time.

 Guide to Ridesharing (-hailing) Apps in Vietnam